pace-gt/redoc/README.md

 Redoc was designed for PACE computing clusters at Georgia Tech, which is reflected in several places in the doc template.
 Feel free to change the template to better apply to your system.

-The docs will tell users to get their source and input files from the Reframe test directory specified in config.json.
+The docs will tell users to get their source and input files from the ReFrame test directory specified in config.json.
 The src folder specific to a particular exercise is represented by the `repository` variable in the template.
 If you wish to host these files elsewhere, use `repository.replace`to replace part or all of the path string.

 **6. Run redoc_tagged.sh.**

 Run redoc_tagged.sh.
-This script will iterate over all of the Reframe tests tagged with the 'redoc' tag, running any that have not been run before in order to generate their output directories.
+This script will iterate over all of the ReFrame tests tagged with the 'redoc' tag, running any that have not been run before in order to generate their output directories.
 Then, it automatically calls redoc.py for each test to populate the template.
 Typically, there is no need to run redoc.py directly.
 The docs are placed in a directory called 'docs', which is created if it does not already exist.

 Congratulations!
 You now have documentation for your modules.